 The Garden Club of Downers Grove was founded on February 28, 1927, by a group of women who were members of the Downers Grove Women's Club.
 A constitution and bylaws were established, and dues were set at $1.00 per year.
 Officers and committee chairmen were elected with Mrs. M. L. Puffer as the first President and Mrs. H. M. Lyman as Wildflower and Conservation Chairman.
 The objectives set then remain the same today -- namely, to advance interest in gardening, support conservation efforts, further city beautification, and fund scholarships.

 Originally, the club held many small fundraisers in a given year.
 In November 1968, the club held its first major fundraiser, which became an annual event.
 It was held in a local church and consisted of a luncheon and floral design program.
 The food was prepared and served by club members using the church kitchen.
 In 1971, baked goods and a white elephant sale were added.
 In 1983, the event was moved to the Carlisle in Lombard where it has remained.
 Today the fundraiser, "A Festive Touch," consists of a luncheon, a floral design program, raffle, goodies table, treasures table, and boutique tables (crafts, needlework and fresh arrangements...all the handiwork of club members and friends).
 Attendance has grown to over 400 guests.
 Proceeds help support the club's programs, scholarships, and community projects throughout the year.
+The event was cancelled in 2020 and 2021 due to the pandemic but returned in 2022.

 The Garden Club of Downers Grove is a charter member of National Garden Clubs, Inc. (NGC), Central Region, and a charter member of The Garden Clubs of Illinois, Inc. (GCI), District II.
 Club members have been very active in the work of NGC and GCI, including several who have held positions on the National, Regional, State, and District boards.
 A number of club members are nationally accredited Landscape Design Consultants, Gardening Consultants, and Environmental Consultants.
 The club is the recipient of many National, Regional, State, and District awards.